nirav5920/laravel-import-records/README.md

 - Each record includes:
     - id (Unique identifier of the import record)
     - type_id (The type or module ID)
-    - meta_data (JSON metadata associated with the import)
     - status (Status of the import process)
     - total_records (Total number of rows in the import file)
     - records_imported (Number of successfully imported records)